-Now, keep in mind that I started doing this 3 nights ago.
-I don’t want y’all to think that I’m a professional sleep counselor or anything, but I’m so excited and RESTED that I had to share this with you all.
+Now, keep in mind that I’m obviously not a professional sleep counselor.
+I’m so excited and rested that I had to share this with y’all.
 Okay, so here’s how it works.
-It’s really simple:
+It’s really simple.